panticicode/sendnotes/README.md

 - Users log in ad create accounts
 - Users can type up notes and save them
+	- Created the models and migrations
+	- Get started on views
 - Notes will be sent publicly via email to view
 - The receiver can "Heart" a note that's sent